Justin Credible: Independent circuit (2003–2006)

 Polaco wrestled for numerous independent promotions.
 He has appeared several times for Ring of Honor, where he was a member of The Carnage Crew, and for Xtreme Pro Wrestling, where he feuded with Shane Douglas.
 He appeared with Total Nonstop Action Wrestling (TNA), forming a stable with several other ex-ECW wrestlers and reviving his feud with Jerry Lynn.
 He was also briefly a member of the Xtreme Horsemen in Major League Wrestling with C. W. Anderson, Steve Corino, and Simon Diamond, who were briefly managed by J. J. Dillon.
 In June 2005, Polaco appeared in all Hardcore Homecoming event.
 He was defeated by Jerry Lynn at June 10, by Sandman at September 15 and by Lynn again at September 18.
 He defeated Lynn at the final Hardcore Homecoming event in a Steel Cage match.
 Also, he interfered at ECW One Night Stand match between his mentor Lance Storm and Chris Jericho, attacking Jericho with a kendo stick.

 On November 13, 2005, Polaco, wrestling as P.J.
 Polaco, was announced as the "mystery opponent" for Raven on the TNA pay-per view, Genesis.
 Polaco lost the match after Raven hit a DDT.

 Credible signed a contract with the MTV "Wrestling Society X" stating that if MTV decided to turn the "one time special" into a full season, he would complete the season and would be un-able to compete anywhere else for that time period.
 He was released from his contract on June 5, 2006.
 Polaco was in the main event of the first Wrestling Society X Show, the WSX Rumble.
 He was the first person in the match and the last one eliminated.

-World Wrestling Entertainment (2006)
+Second return to World Wrestling Entertainment (2006)

 Polaco was rehired by World Wrestling Entertainment in June 2006.
 He returned to WWE television at the June 7 WWE vs. ECW Head to Head event as a member of the ECW brand of WWE, taking part in a 20-man battle royal.
 He made several appearances on ECW on Sci Fi before being released from his WWE contract on September 28, 2006.
 During his brief WWE run he won two matches, both by disqualification defeating Balls Mahoney and Sabu.
 He also lost to CM Punk in Punk's ECW debut match.